 The contents of the paper is as follows.
 In Section \ref{a2} we present a brief review of the gauge theory for continuous spin particles pointing out its main features.
 Then in Section \ref{p1} we present the action and local symmetries of the continuous spin tachyon showing how a convenient gauge fixing leads to simple field equations.
-In the next section we compute the eigenvalue of quartic Casimir operator while in Section \ref{l5} we fix the residual local symmetries to find out the physical degrees of freedom carried the gauge field showing that it describes reducible and irreducible representations of the Poincaré group.
-The massive case is also discussed.
-Then in Section \ref{n1} we discuss the BRST symmetry and compute the partition function and in the next section we consider the massless limit of the continuous spin tachyon.
-Finally, in the last section, we discuss the vertices for one continuous spin tachyon and two massive scalar particles and one continuous spin particle and two massive scalar particles presenting their main properties.
-Throughout the paper we work in $D$ dimensions.
+In the next section we compute the eigenvalue of the quartic Casimir operator while in Section \ref{l5} we fix the residual local symmetries to find out the physical degrees of freedom carried by the gauge field.
+In the next section we consider the massless limit of the continuous spin tachyon and in the last section we discuss cubic vertices for one continuous spin tachyon and two massive scalar particles and one continuous spin particle and two massive scalar particles presentig their main properties.